xjarvik/face-annotator-core-ml/README.md

 1. Clone the repo and run `npm install`.
 2. Run the app: `node app.js /path/to/images label`.
 The generated JSON file will be placed in the same folder as your images.
 If a file named annotations.json already exists in the folder, the script will ask whether you want to append the annotations in that file with the annotations you just created.

+# Notes

+For compatibility, this tool uses the base `@tensorflow/tfjs` package.
+For increased performance, install `@tensorflow/tfjs-node` or `@tensorflow/tfjs-node-gpu`.
+Both of these require Python to be installed.
+You should also change the first line in `app.js` to require one of these packages.